Profile

 We look to define the regions of the ocean that are important to these species; determine the oceanographic conditions that define their habitat; learn of their movement patterns within these areas; and investigate potential ecological implications of their endothermic physiology (if pertinent).
 Most of these animals are commercially important fish for international fisheries and effective management of existing biodiversity requires an understanding of their biology and population structure.

-Tracking megafauna within BIOT, a Marine Protected Area that is larger than the US state of California, is a challenge.
+Tracking megafauna within the Indian Ocean Region, a Marine Protected Area that is larger than the US state of California, is a challenge.
 Thankfully with new technology, we are able to figuratively “peel back the ocean” to get a snapshot into where these animals spend the majority of their time...defining hot spots as well as migration corridors in order to inform management and enforcement.

 Biography